-The Only Way Is Essex star Lewis Bloor was part of a £3 million diamond scam before launching his television career, a court has heard.
+The Only Way Is Essex star Lewis Bloor is on trial accused of being part of an alleged £3m diamond scam before he launched his television career.

-More than 200 victims, many of whom were elderly, were allegedly conned into buying the small, coloured stones as an investment after being “told lies” during cold calls.
+More than 200 victims, many of whom were elderly, were allegedly conned into buying the small, coloured stones as an investment after being "told lies" during cold calls, Southwark Crown Court heard.

-Bloor, 31, who joined the cast of the ITV2 reality show for three years from 2013, denies conspiracy to defraud between May 7 2013 and July 1 2014 at Southwark Crown Court.
+Bloor, 31, who joined the cast of the ITV2 reality show for three years from 2013, denies conspiracy to defraud between 7 May 2013 and 1 July 2014.

-He is on trial alongside Joseph Jordan, 29, from Waltham Cross, Hertfordshire, George Walters, 29, from Beckenham, in Kent, Max Potter, 25, of Enfield, Middlesex, Nathan Wilson, 28, of Brentwood, Essex, and Simon Akbari, 27, from Loughton, Essex.
+The TOWIE star is on trial alongside five other men - Joseph Jordan, 29, from Waltham Cross, George Walters, 29, from Beckenham, Max Potter, 25, of Enfield, Nathan Wilson, 28, of Brentwood, and Simon Akbari, 27, from Loughton.

-The alleged fraud relates to two companies, Imperial Assets Solutions and Henderson & Forbes, which were involved in selling coloured diamonds.
+Two companies, Imperial Assets Solutions and Henderson & Forbes, which sold coloured diamonds, were allegedly involved in the fraud.

 "Each one of these six defendants was involved in both, with one exception, Lewis Bloor, who left at some point in 2013 to pursue a career in television," said prosecutor David Durose QC.

-“In total, over 200 people were conned into buying coloured diamonds and the companies defrauded those people out of a total of well over £3 million.”
+"In total, over 200 people were conned into buying coloured diamonds and the companies defrauded those people out of a total of well over £3m."

 He said police took the statements of dozens of alleged victims, many of whom were elderly and had been encouraged to part with a chunk of their life savings or pension pots.

-Mr Durose said there was an advantage to fraudulently trading in coloured diamonds because the price of their white counterparts is more easily available.
+Mr Durose said fraudulently trading in coloured diamonds offered an advantage because the prices of white stones are more easily available.

 Potential investors were cold called by salesman using false names and sold the diamonds as an investment which would increase in value, the jury was told.